 This was my first time trying Thai Airways Business Class so I was quite excited – I had high expectations of terrific Asian service.
 I was not disappointed.
-As you would expect the service levels were very high.
-However, this was not the same at some of the lounges….

 Thai Airways Business Class Review – Lounge at Heathrow Terminal 2